rakeshkanna-rk/rakeshkanna-rk/README.md

 # ✦ About Me

-**I'm an 18-year-old designer, developer, writer and technician.
-I specialize in UI/UX design, create posters and flyers, and bring websites to life by developing them with 1.5 years of dedicated practice.
-I share insights on design, programming, and AI through my blog.
+**I’m a passionate designer, developer, writer, and technician with 1.5 years of hands-on experience turning ideas into engaging digital experiences.
+I specialize in UI/UX design, crafting intuitive interfaces, posters, and promotional materials, and I bring those designs to life through web development.**

+**Beyond building and designing, I enjoy sharing knowledge through my blog—writing about design principles, programming, and the evolving world of AI.**

+**I’m always exploring, learning, and creating.
 Join me on this journey of innovation and creativity!**

 <br>